aszilagyi/imagelayout/docs/manu.md

     * **color:** **_colorspec_**\
       Color of the border.
 A color name like `red`, an RGB color specified as `#rrggbb` or `rgb(red, green, blue)` with values between 0 and 255 or percentages, or a HSL color as `hsl(hue, saturation%, lightness%)`.
 Default: white.
 * **labels:**\
   Specify how labels should be added to the individual images.
-Some of these settings can be overridden for each individual image.
+These settings can be overridden for each individual image.
     * **add:** `yes`|**`no`**\
       Whether to add labels.
 Default: no.
     * **fontname:** **_fontname_**\